 Truck drivers caught texting and driving can face significant penalties for their actions.
 Drivers can be fined $2,750, and trucking companies who allow or require drivers to text can be fined $11,000.
 If a driver has multiple convictions on their record for texting while driving, they may even be disqualified by the FMCSA.
 Contact us today.

 Contact an Experienced Truck Accident Attorney

 Have you been hurt in an accident caused by a texting truck driver?
 Contact Portner Bond, PLLC for help getting the compensation that you deserve.
 Our legal team will work hard to hold negligent truck drivers accountable for their actions.
-Get in touch with us today by calling (409) 838-4444.
+Get in touch with us today by calling (409) 838-4444, or reach out to us online.
 We will set you up with a free, no-obligation legal consultation to discuss your situation.